dxa4481/clientHashing/README.md

 # Client side secure hashing
 Conventionally secure hashing is done server side.
 This repository demonstrates there are advantages to hashing client side, which are covered in this readme.
+Precautions are taken to prevent pass-the-hash by adding an additional fast sha256 hash server side.

 # Demos
 For a simple demo of bcrypt done clientside, see here https://security.love/clientHashing/